Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementCustomHostnameConfiguration.md

 ```

 ### -IdentityClientId
-User Assigned Managed Identity ClientId credentials to authenticate to KeyVault to fetch Custom SSL Certificate.
+User-Assigned Managed Identity ClientId used to authenticate to KeyVault to fetch Custom SSL Certificate.

 ```yaml
 Type: System.String